SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Utility documentation.md

 > and any "default" metadata should be written into the file it self.

+## BuildSubDocument

-## BuildSubDocument :=>
+BuildSubDocument :=>

-Works the same was as [[99-Templates/Utility documentation#BuildDocument]], with the exception of adding the link to the document of which the script is building a Sub-Document, for.
+Works the same was as [BuildDocument](#BuildDocument), with the exception of adding the link to the document of which the script is building a Sub-Document, for.

 By default the parent document key is called `parent`, but in the current configuration it is set to ⬅️

 The location of where the SubDirectory will be created depends on `layers` list.

+## BuildSubNote

-## BuildSubNote :=>
+BuildSubNote :=>

-Works the same was as [[99-Templates/Utility documentation#BuildDocument]], with the exception of adding the link to the document of which the script is building a Sub-Document, for.
+Works the same was as [BuildDocument](#BuildDocument), with the exception of adding the link to the document of which the script is building a Sub-Document, for.

 By default the parent document key is called `parent`, but in the current configuration it is set to ⬅️